ireymon/data-engineering/README.markdown

-# Challenge for Software Engineer - Big Data
+# Challenge for Software Engineer

 This is Michael Irey's solution to the engineering challenge.
 Please see the instructions below.